Are you married yet? It would make your auto insurer happy if you were.

 3. Bundle up

-If you have homeowner’s or renter’s insurance, ask about bundling it together with car insurance from the same carrier to get a discount on both.
+If you have homeowner’s or renter’s insurance, ask about bundling it together with car insurance from the same carrier to get a discount.

 4. Mind the road